-5. retry\stop

-Description Finds the status of a publication and the number of articles the publication contains.
-Syntax check publication pub_name with primary at data_server.database Parameters pub_name The name of the publication to check. with primary at data_server.database Specifies the location of the primary data.
+Finds the status of a publication and the number of articles the publication contains.

+The name of the publication to check.

+Specifies the location of the primary data.
 If the primary database is part of a warm standby application, data_server.database is the name of the logical data server and database.

+Checks the status of the publication pubs2_pub, where the primary database is TOKYO DS.pubs2:

+'''

+check publication pubs2_pub

+with primary at TOKYO DS.pubs2

+'''

-Examples Checks the status of the publication pubs2_pub, where the primary database is TOKYO_DS.pubs2: check publication pubs2_pub with primary at TOKYO_DS.pubs2 Usage • Use check publication to find the status of a publication and the number of articles the publication contains.
-See the Replication Server Administration Guide Volume 1 for more information about publications. • Execute check publication at the Replication Server that manages the replicate database or at the Replication Server that manages the primary database. • If you execute check publication at the replicate Replication Server, the publication is checked at the primary Replication Server using the current user name and password.
-You must have the same login name and password at the primary Replication Server to display current information about the publication. • To check subscription status, use check subscription.
+Use check publication to find the status of a publication and the number of articles the publication contains.

+See the Replication Server Administration Guide Volume 1 for more information about publications.

+- Execute check publication at the Replication Server that manages the replicate database or at the Replication Server that manages the primary database. - If you execute check publication at the replicate Replication Server, the publication is checked at the primary Replication Server using the current user name and password.
+You must have the same login name and password at the primary Replication Server to display current information about the publication.

+To check subscription status, use check subscription.
 See check subscription for more information.

-Messages returned by check publication • When you execute check publication at a primary or replicate Replication Server, it returns one of these messages: Publication pub_name for primary database data_server.database is valid.
-The number of articles in the publication is number_articles .
+Messages returned by check publication

+When you execute check publication at a primary or replicate Replication Server, it returns one of these messages:

+'''

+Publication pub_name for primary database data_server.database is valid.
+The number of articles in the publication is number_articles.
 Publication pub_name for primary database data_server.database is invalid.
+The number of articles in the publication is number articles.

+'''

-The number of articles in the publication is number_articles . • When you execute check publication at a replicate Replication Server, it returns this message if it cannot contact the primary Replication Server: Failed to get publication information from primary.
-Permissions Any user may execute this command.
+• When you execute check publication at a replicate Replication Server, it returns this message if it cannot contact the primary Replication Server:

+Failed to get publication information from primary.

+Any user may execute this command.
 A user who enters this command at a replicate Replication Server must have the same login name and password in the primary Replication Server.

-See also check subscription, create publication, validate publication check subscription
+check subscription, create publication, validate publication

-Description Finds the materialization status of a subscription to a replication definition or a publication.
-Syntax check subscription sub_name for { table_rep_def function_rep_def [ publication pub_name database replication definition db_repdef ] with primary at data_server.database } with replicate at data_server.database Parameters sub_name The name of the subscription to check. for table_rep_def Specifies the name of the table replication definition the subscription is for. for function_rep_def Specifies the name of the function replication definition the subscription is for. for publication pub_name Specifies the name of the publication the subscription is for. database replication definition db_repdef Specifies the name of the database replication definition the subscription is for. with primary at data_server.database Specifies the location of the primary data.
+check subscription

+Finds the materialization status of a subscription to a replication definition or a publication.

+check subscription sub_name

+[publication pub_name | database replication definition db_repdef]

+with primary at data_server.database} with replicate at data_server.database sub name

+The name of the subscription to check.

+Specifies the name of the table replication definition the subscription is for.

+Specifies the name of the function replication definition the subscription is for for publication pub name database replication definition db repdef with replicate at data server.database

+Specifies the name of the database replication definition the subscription is for.

+Specifies the location of the primary data.
 If the primary database is part of a warm standby application, data_server.database is the name of the logical data server and database.
-Include this clause only for a subscription for a publication. with replicate at data_server.database Specifies the location of the replicate data.
+Include this clause only for a subscription for a publication.

+Specifies the location of the replicate data.
 If the replicate database is part of a warm standby application, data_server.database is the name of the logical data server and database.

-Examples Example 1 Checks the status of the subscription titles_sub for the replication definition titles_rep, where the replicate database is SYDNEY_DS.pubs2: check subscription titles_sub for titles_rep with replicate at SYDNEY_DS.pubs2
+Example 1 Checks the status of the subscription titles_sub for the replication definition titles_rep, where the replicate database is SYDNEY_DS.pubs2:

-Example 2 Checks the status of the subscription pubs2\sub for the publication pubs2\pub, where the primary database is TOKYO\DS.pubs2 and the replicate database is SYDNEY\DS.pubs2:

 '''

+check subscription titles_sub

+for titles_rep

+with replicate at SYDNEY_DS.pubs2

+'''

+Example 2 Checks the status of the subscription pubs2_sub for the publication pubs2_pub, where the primary database is TOKYO_DS.pubs2 and the replicate database is SYDNEY_DS.pubs2:

+'''

 check subscription pubs2_sub

 for publication pubs2_pub

-with primary at TOKY0_DS.pubs2
+with primary at TOKYO_DS.pubs2

-with replicate at SYDNEY_DS.pubs2
+with replicate at SYDNEY DS.pubs2

 '''